-For a retail organisation that sends out 100,000 purchase orders over the course of a year, that’s $12 million to $15 million (or more) in lost revenue and opportunities.
-While automating the reconciliation processes won’t be able to fix all your organisation’s money problems, it can reduce them and possibly eliminate issues throughout your purchase-to-pay process.
+For a retail organization that sends out 100,000 purchase orders over the course of a year, that’s $12 million to $15 million (or more) in lost revenue and opportunities.
+While automating the reconciliation processes won’t be able to fix all your organization’s money problems, it can reduce them and possibly eliminate issues throughout your purchase-to-pay process.

 When you opt to automate the reconciliation process, your accounts payable department doesn’t have to spend as much time chasing invoices and comparing them to purchase orders and shipment receipts.
 Instead, they can focus on getting invoices paid in a timely manner, allowing the procurement team to negotiate better payment terms and early payment discounts to improve overall cash flow.

 PurchaseControl makes it easy to reconcile your purchase orders against invoices.Find Out How